OHDSI/Usagi/docs/usage.md

 # Concept information

 When looking for appropriate concepts to map to, it is important to consider the 'social life' of a concept.
 The meaning of a concept might depend partially on its place in the hierarchy, and sometimes there are 'orphan concepts' in the vocabulary with few or no hierarchical relationships, which would be ill-suited as target concepts.
-Usagi will often report the number of parents and children a concept has, and it also possible to show more information by pressing ALT + C, or selecting _view_ --> _Concept information_ in the top menu bar.
+Usagi will often report the number of parents and children a concept has, and it also possible to show more information by pressing _ALT + C_, or selecting _VIEW_ --> _Concept information_ in the top menu bar.

 ![](images/conceptinformation.png)
 **Figure 7:  Concept information panel**

-Figure 7 shows the concept information panel.
-It shows general information about a concept, as well as its parents, children, and other source codes that map to the concept.
+It shows general information about a concept, as well as its parents, children, synonyms and other source codes that map to the concept.
 Users can use this panel to navigate the hierarchy and potentially choose a different target concept.

+In addition, Usagi allows to directly open [Athena](https://athena.ohdsi.org/) in your default browser for the selected concept.
+When a concept is selected, press _ALT + W_ or click on _View-> Athena (web)_.
+Similarly, we can search google for a source code description with _ALT + G_ or _View --> Google (web)_.

 # Auto Mapped